SlothBorg/Dungeon23/Dungeon/Level 01/Room_23.md

 * Test of avarice / greed, the wardstone granted by Statue 1 in [Room 22](Room_22.md), opens the door to this area.
 * All of the wealth will turn to dust upon being removed from the chamber.
 * If any of the wealth is moved beyond the confines of the lowered area, the whole treasure area falls into a long shaft.
 The bottom of the pit is filled with yet more skeletons.
+* If someone holding the wardsone of avarice, passes through the chamber without taking any of the wealth, the stone will feel warm to the touch, and a single rune upon it's surface will pulse faintly with an inner light.
 #### Rumor & Local Lore

 * There is some basis to the stereotype of dwarves as greedy and gold crazed, but all master and control these urges, just as humans controls theirs.